bsbanotto/holbertonschool-machine_learning/reinforcement_learning/policy_gradients/README.md

 # This is a README for the Policy Gradients project

-## In this project, I implement a reinforcement learning policy gradient control algorithm to train an agent to play Cart Pole
+## In this project, I implement a policy gradient control algorithm to train an agent to play Cart Pole through reinforcement learning

 To run this file in a conda environment: